 Palm Sunday and Easter are important days for churches all across the country.
-Palm Sunday recognizes the triumphal entry of Jesus into Jerusalem just a few days from his crucifixion and resurrection.
-Many people will attend church Palm Sunday all across Northern Colorado, not really realizing all of the important events that surrounded His entry into Jerusalem.
+Palm Sunday recognizes the triumphal entry of Jesus into Jerusalem just a few days prior to his crucifixion and resurrection.
+Many people will attend church Palm Sunday all across the country, not really realizing all of the important events that surrounded His triumphal entry into Jerusalem.

 In the Bible, the events surrounding Palm Sunday began with the colt that God provided Jesus to ride into the city of Jerusalem.
 As Jesus rode into the city, people went before Him casting palm branches in the way declaring Him to be King.
-In just a few days these same people would be shouting for His crucifixion.
-This is a testament to how quickly the human heart can change in response to external political pressure.
+The triumphal environment surrounding Jesus’ entry into Jerusalem will quickly evaporate to an atmosphere of fear and hatred.
+In just a few days, these same people will be shouting for His crucifixion.
+The quick turnaround of public opinion on the streets of Jerusalem is a testament to how quickly the human heart can change in response to external political pressure.

 History of the King James Bible of 1611 http://www.av1611.org/kjv/kjvhist.html